xebia-functional/nine-cards-backend/README.md

 This repository contains the source code of the Nine-Cards Back-End (NCBE) application.

-NineCards is an Android Launcher that organises the applications and data of your phone into several collections.
+NineCards is an Android Launcher that organizes the applications and data of your phone into several collections.
 The user can modify these collections, create new collections.
 Also, a user can publish and curate a shared collection which other users can subscribe to.